 There are no other voting members of the Executive Board.

-V.C.
+IV.C.
 Exceptional Provisions for the Executive Board

-VI.
-Election and Nomination of Officers (replaced old Section VI, approved June 2012)
+V. Election and Nomination of Officers

-VI.A.
+V.A.
 Normal Nomination and Election Procedures

 Annually, between January 1st and March 31st, the Executive Board shall nominate a candidate for Vice President, and four or more candidates for the Executive Board.
 This slate must be approved by a majority of the voting members of the Executive Board.
-An election shall then be conducted among the membership.
+An election then shall be conducted among the membership.
 Members may vote for or against the nominee for the office of Vice President.
 In the event that the nominee does not receive the approval of a majority of voting members, the Executive Board shall nominate a new candidate and conduct a second election using the same procedure.

-During the same annual election, members may also vote for up to two of the nominees for Executive Board, and the two nominees who receive the highest numbers of votes shall be elected to the Board.
+During the same annual election, members also may vote for up to two of the nominees for Executive Board, and the two nominees who receive the highest numbers of votes shall be elected to the Board.

 Each year the President shall organize an election for new Fellows of the Society.
 By the honorary title of Fellow, the Society recognizes labor economists who have made contributions of unusual distinction to the field.
 Nominations may be made by any current Fellow.
-Nominations shall consist of a submission by the nominator of the candidate's name and (optionally) a summary of the qualifications of the candidate.
+Nominations shall consist of a submission by the nominator of the candidate's name and a short summary of the qualifications of the candidate.

 The electorate shall consist of all Fellows of the Society.
 The electorate shall receive a list of the candidates' names, their affiliations, the names of their nominators, and (if submitted) summaries of their qualifications.
-If the number of nominees is deemed sufficiently large, the President shall organize a first round election in which fellows may vote for a number of candidates, and the candidates with the highest number of votes shall be retained for a second round.
-In the final round of voting, fellows may vote for a number of unique candidates and the candidates with the highest number of votes will become new Fellows, subject to the requirement that the nominated fellow appear on more than 50% of the ballots cast in the final round.
+If the number of nominees is deemed sufficiently large, the President shall organize a first-round election in which Fellows may vote for a number of candidates, and the candidates with the highest number of votes shall be retained for a second round.
+In the final round of voting, Fellows may vote for a number of unique candidates and the candidates with the highest number of votes will become new Fellows, subject to the requirement that the nominated fellow appear on at least 45% of the ballots cast in the final round.
 Up to five new Fellows may be selected each year, and this is the maximum number of candidates for whom a sitting Fellow may vote in any second-round election.

-VII.B.1.
+VI.B.1.
 The H. Gregg Lewis Prize for an outstanding article in the Journal of Labor Economics.

-VII.B.2.
+VI.B.2.
 The Sherwin Rosen Prize for Outstanding Contributions in the Field of Labor Economics

 To be awarded biennially in even-numbered years, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.
 The cited works for which the award is given must have been completed within twelve (12) years of the recipient's first full-time employment after completion of graduate studies.
 Timing is loosely defined and may be interpreted by the Nomination Committee.
 Although there is no specific requirement, in most cases part of the cited works will have appeared in the Society's journal, the Journal of Labor Economics.

-VII.B.3.
-Jacob Mincer Award for Lifetime Contributions to the Field of Labor Economics
+VI.B.3.
+The Jacob Mincer Award for Lifetime Contributions to the Field of Labor Economics

-To be awarded biennially in odd-numbered years, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.
+To be awarded annually, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.

 These bylaws are ratified if 50% plus one of the members voting on the resolution to ratify vote “yes.”